zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

   --settings ./extension.json
 ```

-Upgrade the virtual machines in the scale set.This step is only required if your scale set is using a manual upgrade policy.
+Upgrade the virtual machines in the scale set.
+This step is only required if your scale set is using a manual upgrade policy.
 For more information on upgrade policies, see [upgrade policies for Virtual Machine Scale Sets](virtual-machine-scale-sets-upgrade-policy.md)

 ```azurecli-interactive
 az vmss update-instances \